-Daylight Saving Time begins Sunday, March 10th.
-As you turn your clocks forward, Acting Chief Tim Keen, of the Prince William County Fire and Rescue System, would like to remind residents to change the battery in your smoke alarms.
-"When properly installed and maintained, working smoke alarms save lives and protect against injury and loss due to fire.
+Daylight Saving Time begins Sunday, March 9th.
+As you turn your clocks forward, the Prince William County Fire and Rescue System would like to remind residents to change the battery in your smoke alarms.
+When properly installed and maintained, working smoke alarms save lives and protect against injury and loss due to fire.
 They play a vital role in one's home fire escape plan by providing an early warning allowing individuals time to escape a home fire.
-You double your chances of surviving a home fire with working smoke alarms compared to homes without working smoke alarms", states Chief Keen.
+You double your chances of surviving a home fire with working smoke alarms compared to homes without working smoke alarms.